pejeio/blood-donate-locator-api/README.md

 <br>

 ## 👀 Prerequisites
-- Make sure you have a PostgreSQL database
+- Make sure you have a [MongoDB](https://www.mongodb.com/) database
 - Make sure you have Go installed ([download](https://go.dev/dl/)).
 Version `1.14` or higher is required.
 ## ⚙️ Installation